ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

         accept = application/alto-error+json,
                       application/alto-costmap+json
 ~~~~
-{: #fig-push-1 artwork-align="center" title="An Example PUSH_PROMISE Frame with a Pushed Update from 0 to 105"}
+{: #fig-push-1 artwork-align="left" title="An Example PUSH_PROMISE Frame with a Pushed Update from 0 to 105"}

 Then, the content of the pushed update (a full replacement) is delivered through
 stream 4, as announced in the PUSH_PROMISE frame in {{fig-push-1}}.